adlard07/Federated-Learning/README.md

-# Federated Learning on Alzheimer's Dataset
+# Federated Learning on Alzheimer

 ## Table of Contents